wmujawar/Diabetes-classification/README.md

 - **Missing Attribute Values**: Yes
 - **Class Distribution**: Class value 1 is interpreted as "tested positive for diabetes"

+### Data Source
+The dataset can be accessed from [Kaggle](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).

 ### Objective

 The primary objective of this project is to develop a machine learning classification model that can accurately predict whether a patient has diabetes based on their diagnostic measurements.
 Using the Pima Indians Diabetes Database, we aim to: